vikasmlv/Chrome-extension/README.md

 Access and manage your saved leads anytime, right from your browser.
 Empower your sales team and supercharge your lead generation efforts with Sales Leads Saver!

-Feel free to customize the description and feature highlights based on the specifics of your extension and its target audience.
-Make sure to communicate the value proposition clearly and concisely to attract users to install your extension.